 - 9. Under the auspices of the NITC, an interim work group composed of stakeholders should coordinate implementation of a shared Nebraska statewide IP-centric network (Recommendation 6).
 The work group should include stakeholders, with some representation of the Community Council, Education Council, and State Government Council.
 The work group should address technical requirements, network management, quality assurance and security needs. - 10.
 Long-term functions of the network and a mechanism for constituent input could be delivered in a variety of ways.
 Issues to be decided include funding strategies, pricing and services to be offered, resolving technical problems, and establishing service levels.
 Funding options should encourage collaborative mechanisms for multiple independent entities to use existing resources as well as other available sources.
-The interim work group would research the advantages and disadvantages of different models and make a detailed recommendation to the NITC. - a.
-Distributed Model b.
-Centralized Model c.
-Cooperative Model
+The interim work group would research the advantages and disadvantages of different models and make a detailed recommendation to the NITC.

+a.
+Distributed Model